 And it was all documented by a U.S. Army photographer.

 I was not yet 10 years old at the time, yet the names William Calley and My Lai were burned into my memory from news reports delivered at our dinner table by Walter Cronkite.

 I had forgotten about Hugh Thompson, a helicopter pilot with Company B who attempted to stop the massacre.
 At one point, he landed his chopper between U.S. troops and civilians, threatening to shoot the American soldiers.
 He rescued injured children and flew them to safety.

-Hugh Thompson is honored in the My Lai interpretive center.
+Hugh Thompson is honored as a hero in the My Lai interpretive center.

 Today, the Vietnamese call the village Son My and it is a national historic site.
+It’s about two hours from the city of Hue, nearing what had been the DMZ.
 The foundations of the buildings remain.
 One hut has been rebuilt to demonstrate how villagers lived at that time.

 And the ditch is still there, where 170 villagers huddled as U.S. troops opened fire with AR 15 machine guns.

-The pathway to the memorial is lined with powerful bronze statues of women and children.
+Emotionally powerful bronze statues of women and children in obvious pain and trauma line the pathway to the memorial.
 They are surrounded by beautiful potted plants and flowering bushes, all donated by organizations from around the world devoted to peace.
 Many plants came from U.S. veterans groups, many of them identified as serving in Vietnam.